peteroupc/html3dutil/tutorials/glmath.md

  coordinates of any point lying on the plane.
 * A, B, and C are
  the X, Y, and Z components of the plane's normal vector.
+* D is the signed distance from the plane to the origin (0,0,0).
+It's positive if the plane's normal points toward the origin, and negative if it points away from the origin.
 * D is the negative dot product of the plane's normal and any point on the plane.
-D's absolute value is the distance from the plane to the origin (0,0,0).

 There is one method that deals with planes: